 Co-op students are required to complete the same academic program for graduation as non-co-op students.
 Students must register and pay a fee for a one hour Co-op course each semester of their work assignment.
 Co-op students are classified as full-time by the university.

-Additional information about the Cooperative Education Program may be obtained by contacting the Center for Career Development.
+Additional information about the Cooperative Education Program may be obtained by contacting the Office of Career Services.